MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-london-houseprice.md

 ### Exploratory Data Analysis

 #### Response
 The response is house price.
-The histograms below shows the distribution of house prices, which is right-skewed.
+The histograms below show the distribution of house prices, which is right-skewed.
 A log transformation normalises the distribution.

 <div style="display: flex; justify-content: center; align-items: flex-start;">
   <figure style="text-align: center; margin: 0;">